rupal-bq/connector-plugin-sdk/README.md

 Review the [Tableau Connector SDK developer guide](https://tableau.github.io/connector-plugin-sdk/) to help you design, build, and test your connector.

+Check out [Optimizing Tableau Connectors with TDVT](https://www.youtube.com/watch?v=rAgnnByJIJA) to better understand what TDVT does and how to take advantage of it throughout the development process.

 You can also watch our [Tableau Conference 2019 talk](https://www.youtube.com/watch?v=_rfQtHLWWxU), where two of our developers walk through the basics of creating a custom Tableau connector and packaging it into a single `.taco` file.

 # Samples